gwww/AverageTemperature/README.md

 # AverageTemperature

 A gem for use in training around TDD and A-TDD practices.
+The code is meant to be purposefully not the best so to elicit discussion on how it affects trying to add tests.

 ## Installation